 Define the Question

 Data analysts need to understand the problem they’re trying to solve.
 Without this knowledge, raw data stays raw data.
-What seems like an obvious business problem with a simple solution may not always get to the core of the real issue.

 For example, your company wants to boost revenue and the executives want to accomplish this by releasing a new product line.
 Your data analysts spend loads of time and resources analyzing which products fit best for the new launch.